na-naina/neels-cohort-application/README.md

 - `activation_collection.py`: Utilities for collecting and storing model activations
 - `capability.py`: Checks if model is capable of identifying category of the answer
 - `data.py`: Initial data investigation
-- `linear_probes.py`: Implementation of linear probes for analyzing activations
+- `linear_probes.py`: Implementation of linear probes for analyzing activations (requires for you to run activation_collection first)
 - `logit_lens.py`: Implementation of the logit lens technique
 - `mc_evaluation.py`: Multiple-choice task evaluation (For the most part is obsolete, can be completely replaced by linear probes or logit lense file)
 - `mc_vis.py`: Visualization for multiple-choice task results (Same)